Beef short ribs are the kind of food you can find at fine dining restaurants and high-end steakhouses.

 Braised Short Rib Stew: Final Thoughts

-Beef stew from short ribs is the perfect comfort food.
-My whole family loved this recipe, and I am constantly asked to make it again.
+Short rib beef stew is the perfect comfort food.
+My whole family loved this recipe, and I am constantly asked to make it again, even on a slow cooker.

 What it lacks in looks, it more than makes up for with taste.
 Add tomatoes and potatoes to the serving plate, and everyone will love it.